 Motor neurone disease symptoms can include generalised muscle spasms, exaggerated reflexes and a progressive wasting and weakness of muscles responsible for speech, chewing and swallowing.
 As the condition progresses, sufferers may be unable to walk, speak, use their arms and hands, or hold up their head.

 Most cases of motor neurone disease occur randomly, with no known cause.
-However, between five and ten per cent will have a family history of the disease, suggesting a genetic link in those cases.
+However, 5 - 10% will have a family history of the disease, suggesting a genetic link in those cases.

 Signs and symptoms

 Initial symptoms will depend on the form of the condition.
 However, the most common early sign is weakness in the arms and legs.
 This is often more pronounced on one side than the other.
 Other early signs of the condition include: